nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Adding a student while the student list is empty or the student does not exist in the course list.

-   1. Test case: ` add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X`<br>
+   1. Test case: `add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X`<br>
       Expected: New student is added into the list.
 Details of the added student shown in the log box.

-   2. Other incorrect `add student` commands to try: `add`, `add student` (where the name, phone number, email or student ID is empty)<br>
+   2. Other incorrect `add student` commands to try: `add`, `add student` (where the name, phone number, email or student ID is not specified)<br>
       Expected: No student is added.
 Error details shown in the log box.

-2. Adding a student whose student ID already exists in the list.
+2. Adding a student whose student ID already exists in the list.<br>

     1. Test case: `add student n/John p/98765432 e/johnd@example.com sid/A1234567X`, where another student with student ID A1234567X already exists in the student list<br>
-       Expected: No course is added.
+       Expected: No student is added.
 Error details shown in the log box.

 3. Adding a student whose name already exists in the list.
    1. Test case: `add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X`, where John Doe with a different student ID exists in the student list.